-This stuff is important for complete long term control and goes beyond the resources that are used to actually kill the pests.
-As well, these are important as preventive measures.
+This stuff is important for complete long term control and goes beyond the resources that are used to actually kill the roaches.
+As well, these are important as preventive measures against cockroach infestations.

 First, let me make the point clear.
 Any home, clean or unkept, can get a roach infestation.
 An unkept house is not usually the cause or source.
 And it doesn't mean your house is dirty or unsanitary because you get one.

 So…….what can you do?

 Minimize Clutter Where Cockroaches HideThere are a few reasons to minimize or eliminate clutter.

-- - Harborage - This is pretty obvious.
+- Harborage - This is pretty obvious.
 Clutter creates lots of areas where the roaches can hide and breed.

-- - Make Areas Treatable - While liquid spray insecticides are a very small part of our roach control program, we still use specialized insecticides that include IGR's (Insect Growth Regulators) which are basically bug birth control.
+- Make Areas Treatable - While liquid spray insecticides are a very small part of our roach control program, we still use specialized insecticides that include IGR's (Insect Growth Regulators) which are basically bug birth control.
 We obviously can't treat toys, clothes, shoes, and other personal items so all of these things need to be picked up.
 This means everything and not just the few things I just named.

-- - Cardboard Boxes And Paper Sacks - This is where a lot of infestations start and where the roaches are brought in in the first place.
+- Cardboard Boxes And Paper Sacks - This is where a lot of infestations start and where the roaches are brought in in the first place.
 These items have seams that are perfect hiding places and carriers for eggs and the bugs themselves.
 Get rid of them and try not to bring them in in the first place.

-As I stated before, any home, clean or unkept, can get a roach infestation.
-However, having lots of clutter, food sources, and water will help create an environment to encourage a roach infestation.
+Having lots of clutter, food sources, and water will help create an environment to encourage a roach infestation.
 It will also hinder our progress in desired results.

 Frequent vacuuming will trap roaches of all life stages, their eggs, allergens, and food sources.
 After each use make sure you empty the vacuum right away into a sealed bag and dispose of it in the outside receptacle.

-- - Clean counter tops, stove tops, etc. with bleach solution.
+- Clean counter tops, stove tops, etc. with bleach solution.
 Do this often and especially at night before you go to bed.

-- - Cupboards And Cabinets - Clean out all cupboards and cabinets, wash the dishes, clean with a bleach solution, and place new shelf paper.
+- Cupboards And Cabinets - Clean out all cupboards and cabinets, wash the dishes, clean with a bleach solution, and place new shelf paper.

-- - Empty trash often.
+- Empty trash often.

-- - Clean up crumbs where you eat.
+- Clean up crumbs where you eat.
 If you eat in front of the television or in bed, make sure these areas are cleaned up after use.
 Again, your vacuum is one of your best tools.

-- - Do a thorough clean up of the entire house.
+- Do a thorough clean up of the entire house.
 I don't think I need to explain what thoroughly clean is.
 However, a few suggestions are to shampoo the carpets, mop the floors, clean grease splatter from the sides of appliances, clean out light fixtures, dust, etc.

-Eliminate Water Sources
+Eliminate Cockroach Water Sources

 - Water leaks and dripping faucets - Fix 'em or call a plumber

-- - Dry out sinks and keep the drains plugged.
+- Dry out sinks and keep the drains plugged.
 This is especially important at night before you go to bed.

 Exclusion - Keep Roaches Out

-- - Cracks And Crevices - Many species of roaches are nocturnal and spend much of their time nesting in cracks, crevices, and voids.
+- Cracks And Crevices - Many species of roaches are nocturnal and spend much of their time nesting in cracks, crevices, and voids.
 These areas such as cracks in walls and where pipes come through walls need to be repaired or filled.

 - Seals Around Electric Outlets - Electrical outlets are very common nesting areas.
 New seals around your electrical outlets is helpful.

-- - Weather Stripping - Weather stripping under and around doors and windows need to be tight and create a seal to keep more bugs out.
+- Weather Stripping - Weather stripping under and around doors and windows need to be tight and create a seal to keep more bugs out.